voostindie/markdown-curator/README.md

 - File names are considered to be globally unique within the repository.
 Surprises might happen otherwise.
 - The document's title is, in this order of preference:
 	- The title of the first level 1 header, if present and at the top of the document.
-	- The value of the YAML front matter field `title`, if present
+	- The value of the YAML front matter field `title`, if present.
 	- The file name, without extension.
 - The file extension is `.md`.
-- Queries can be defined in HTML comments, for this tool to process.
+- Queries can be defined in HTML comments for this tool to process.
 See below.

 In practice, I only use level 1 headers or the `title` property if the filename is not a good title.
 In 99% of the cases it is.
 I do not duplicate the filename inside the document, because, well, that's duplication.